winitzki/scall/tutorial/programming_dhall.md

 ''
 ```

+If `https://test.dhall-lang.org/random-string` is imported several times within one Dhall program, the first imported value will be internally cached and used for all subsequent imports.
+This is a general feature of imports that guarantees referential transparency.

-To guarantee that imported code remains unchanged, the import expression can be annotated by the import's SHA256 hash value.
+To ensure that imported code remains unchanged, the import expression can be annotated by the imported code's SHA256 hash value.
 Such imports are called "frozen".
 Dhall will refuse to process a frozen import if the external resource gives
 an expression with a different SHA256 hash value than that in the Dhall code.